Kleptomania

 Kleptomania is the inability to resist the urge to steal items, usually for reasons other than personal use or financial gain.
-First described in 1816, kleptomania is classified in psychiatry as an impulse control disorder.
-Some of the main characteristics of the disorder suggest that kleptomania could be an obsessive-compulsive spectrum disorder, but also share similarities with addictive and mood disorders.
+First described in 1816, kleptomania is classified in psychiatry as an impulse-control disorder.
+Some of the main characteristics of the disorder suggest that kleptomania could be an obsessive–compulsive spectrum disorder, but also share similarities with addictive and mood disorders.

-The disorder is frequently under-diagnosed and is regularly associated with other psychiatric disorders, particularly anxiety, eating disorders, alcohol and substance use.
+The disorder is frequently under-diagnosed and is regularly associated with other psychiatric disorders, particularly anxiety disorders, eating disorders, alcohol and substance abuse.
 Patients with kleptomania are typically treated with therapies in other areas due to the comorbid grievances rather than issues directly related to kleptomania.

 Over the last 100 years, a shift from psychotherapeutic to psychopharmacological interventions for kleptomania has occurred.
 Pharmacological treatments using selective serotonin reuptake inhibitors (SSRIs), mood stabilizers and opioid receptor antagonists, and other antidepressants along with cognitive behavioral therapy, have yielded positive results.
-However, there have also been reports of kleptomania induced by selective serotonin reuptake inhibitors (SSRIs).
+However, there have also been reports of kleptomania induced by SSRIs.

 Signs and symptoms

 Some of the fundamental components of kleptomania include recurring intrusive thoughts, impotence to resist the compulsion to engage in stealing, and the release of internal pressure following the act.
-These symptoms suggest that kleptomania could be regarded as an obsessive-compulsive type of disorder.
+These symptoms suggest that kleptomania could be regarded as an obsessive–compulsive type of disorder.

 People diagnosed with kleptomania often have other types of disorders involving mood, anxiety, eating, impulse control, and drug use.
 They also have great levels of stress, guilt, and remorse, and privacy issues accompanying the act of stealing.
 These signs are considered to either cause or intensify general comorbid disorders.
 The characteristics of the behaviors associated with stealing could result in other problems as well, which include social segregation and substance use.
 The many types of other disorders frequently occurring along with kleptomania usually make clinical diagnosis uncertain.

 There is a difference between ordinary theft and kleptomania: "ordinary theft (whether planned or impulsive) is deliberate and motivated by the usefulness of the object or its monetary worth," whereas with kleptomania, there "is the recurrent failure to resist impulses to steal items even though the items are not needed for personal use or for their monetary value."

 Cause

-Psychoanalytic models
+Initial models of the development of kleptomania came from the field of psychoanalysis.
+These have been replaced by cognitive-behavioral models, which supplement biological ones based mostly on pharmacotherapy treatment studies.